AndrewHolmes060/Plex-Preroll-Builder/README.md

 python3 preroll.py
 ```

-it will then begin listening to your server for new files to be added. if you want to manually create some prerolls refresh the metadata on a movie and it will create the trailer for you.
+it will then begin listening to your server for new files to be added.